-- Au Pairs: Continuing education units (CEUs) for au pairs
+- Au Pairs, please read: Continuing education units (CEUs) for au pairs

 What materials or books do I need for my class?

-First, review the web page for your class, then see our texbooks and supplies page.
+First, review the web page for your class to find relevant information; then see our textbooks and supplies page.

 Is the school closed due to bad weather or emergencies?